mvac7/SDCC_VDP_TMS9918A_Lib/README.md

 the case of wanting to adapt this library to another computer, they would have to be deleted or placed in the memory area that is available.

-The COLOR function incorporates the value for the ink but does not produce any effect, since this value is used by the BIOS to initialize the color table in the screen start routines.
-This function writes the value for background and border of the screen in register 7 of the VDP.
-In screen 0, the background color changes the color of the ink and the color of the border changes the background.
+The colors of ink and background of the COLOR function are only useful in text mode, since the BIOS uses these values to initialize the color table in the screen startup routines and this library does not.
+In all other modes it is useful to adjust the border color of the screen.